 Anyway, that’s what prompted us to head to that area of the beach last week.
 And we just lay on our sun loungers and watched.

 We watched people having trial lessons on the beach and we watched more experienced kitesurfers ride up and down the coastline.
 It’s very relaxing.
 They’re a part of the Çalış scenery.

 Fethiye Surf Centre & Surf Cafe – Useful Information

-- Fethiye Surf Centre and Surf Cafe are on Koca Çalış Beach and are the last stop for the Fethiye-Çalış dolmuş so you can easily reach them.
+- Fethiye Surf Centre and Surf Cafe are on Koca Çalış Beach (see map below).
+They are the last stop for the Fethiye-Çalış dolmuş so you can easily reach them.